'Best Interests To Part Ways': Philadelphia Eagles Fire Head Coach Doug Pederson After 5 Seasons

+Pederson’s firing came after meeting owner Jeffrey Lurie Monday morning for a second time following a disappointing 4-11-1 season and finishing last in the NFC East.

-Lurie said in a statement it was “in both of our best interests to part ways” after talking with Pederson about the future of the franchise.
+Lurie said it was “in both of our best interests to part ways.”

-“Coach Pederson and I had the opportunity to sit down and discuss what that collective vision would look like moving forward.
-After taking some time to reflect on these conversations, I believe it is in both of our best interests to part ways,” Lurie said in a statement.
+“It’s been a disappointing season, but going forward again, you have to make tough, tough decisions, and after talking to Doug again today, it just felt like the path forward was best for us to part ways,” Lurie said during a Monday afternoon press conference, adding that Pederson did not deserve to be let go.

 — Philadelphia Eagles (@Eagles) January 11, 2021